 As a practical matter, it is often best for both parties if DFAS can administer the division of military retirement.
 The receiving spouse will have taxes and other deductions taken out by DFAS, and the military spouse will not have to write out a check every month.

-The divorce lawyers at Livesay & Myers have years of experience in the division of military retired pay, and other issues unique to military divorce cases.
-We represent clients in Fredericksburg, Spotsylvania, Stafford, Manassas, Woodbridge, Prince William County, Alexandria, Arlington, Fairfax, and throughout Northern Virginia.
+The military divorce lawyers at Livesay & Myers have years of experience in the division of military retired pay, and other issues unique to military divorce cases.
+From our five convenient office locations, we represent clients across Northern Virginia.
 Contact us to schedule a consultation today.